proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 POOL_NEAR_FULL
 ______________

-One or more pools is approaching is quota.
-The threshold to trigger this warning condition is controlled by the ``mon_pool_quota_warn_threshold`` configuration option.
+One or more pools is approaching a configured fullness threshold.

+One threshold that can trigger this warning condition is the ``mon_pool_quota_warn_threshold`` configuration option.

 Pool quotas can be adjusted up or down (or removed) with::